Fire and rescue services

 Penalties for some offences are severe and can carry the death penalty.
 These offences include:

-Some crimes are punishable by lashing.
+Some crimes are punishable by lashing and imprisonment.
 These include drinking alcohol in public, slander and adultery.

 Get permission before taking photographs of people, especially women and children.